Modeling Turn-Taking with Semantically Informed Gestures: Introduction

 \section{Introduction}

-In multiparty conversations, turn-taking is the coordination of who speaks and when, ensuring smooth dialogue and avoiding overlaps or long silences \cite{sacks1974simplest}.
-This requires anticipating when a speaker will finish and when another should begin, which is challenging with multiple participants.
+Multi-party conversations are rich, dynamic interactions in which participants coordinate through both verbal and non-verbal channels.
+A fundamental mechanism that structures these interactions is turn-taking, the implicit management of who speaks next, when a speaker should continue, and when they should yield the floor \cite{sacks1974simplest}.
+Effective turn-taking relies on anticipating when a speaker will finish and when another should begin, a problem that becomes increasingly challenging as the number of participants grows.

-Humans use multimodal cues such as prosody, gaze, and gestures to signal intentions to hold or yield a turn \cite{duncan1979strategy,skantze2021turn}.
-In particular, semantic gestures serve distinct conversational functions \cite{mcneill1992hand} and can be categorized into four types: iconic, metaphoric, deictic, and discourse.
-For example, deictic gestures can signal turn exchange, while metaphoric gestures emphasize utterance content \cite{bavelas1995gestures,holler2018processing}.
-Incorporating these gesture types could therefore improve computational models of turn-taking.
+Existing computational models of turn-taking have predominantly relied on verbal cues, such as lexical content~\cite{ekstedt2020turngpt} and prosody~\cite{ekstedt2022much}.
+However, human communication extends far beyond speech.
+Social interaction is inherently multimodal, with non-verbal behavior such as gesture and gaze, playing a crucial role in signaling intentions to hold or yield turns~\cite{duncan1979strategy,skantze2021turn}.
+Relying solely on text and audio therefore overlooks important communicative signals.
+Among non-verbal behaviors, semantic gestures (iconic, deictic, metaphoric, and discourse gestures) are especially informative because they are shaped by conversational meaning rather than prosodic rhythms~\cite{mcneill1992hand}.
+These gestures help structure dialogue, convey contextual information, and regulate the flow of interaction~\cite{bavelas1995gestures,holler2018processing}.
+For this reason, we focus on studying how semantic gestures contribute to turn-taking dynamics in multi-party settings and how incorporating them can improve predictive models.

 To investigate the role of semantic gestures in turn-taking prediction, we build upon the DnD Gesture dataset~\cite{mughal2024convofusion}, a multi-party conversational corpus containing synchronized 3D motion, audio, and transcripts from participants in a tabletop game.
 We manually annotated the six-hour corpus with gesture-type labels following \citet{mcneill1992hand}.
-The resulting DnD Gesture++ corpus includes 2,663 gesture instances across six hours (444 labels/hour), forming the most densely annotated English dataset of its kind.
+The resulting DnD Gesture++ \footnote{Located within DnD Gesture dataset: \url{https://doi.org/10.17617/3.IPFYCC}} corpus includes 2,663 gesture instances across six hours (444 labels/hour), forming the most densely annotated English dataset of its kind.
+For comparison, BEAT~\cite{liu2024emage}, one of the few large-scale datasets with semantic gesture-type annotations contains approximately 288 labels per hour.
+The higher annotation density in DnD Gesture++ provides richer coverage of gesture behavior and more fine-grained supervision for downstream multimodal modeling tasks.
 We further reformat this data for turn-taking prediction task, labeling 12k turns as either \textit{hold} or \textit{yield}.

 In this work, we model turn-taking using a Mixture-of-Experts (MoE) framework that fuses text, audio, and gesture modalities through a gating network.
 Gesture embeddings are semantically enriched using our annotations to better align motion cues with linguistic and acoustic information.
 Our experiments demonstrate consistent gains from incorporating gestures, particularly when gesture embeddings are semantically supervised.
 We further analyze the latent space and modality weights from the MoE framework to better understand the contribution of semantic gesture representations.
 Beyond turn-taking, the dense annotations in DnD Gesture++ provide a valuable resource for tasks such as co-speech gesture generation, enabling more semantically grounded gesture synthesis~\cite{kucherenko2021speech2properties2gestures,mughal2025raggesture}.